CosmicPhoenix171/Books/phoenix-rising/chapter-2.md

 Lucas, attempting to lighten the mood, gave a nervous chuckle.
 “Well, I guess we know who won’t be winning any cooking competitions anytime soon.”

 Emma shot him a sharp look, her eyes flashing with irritation.
-“Lucas, this is serious\!
+“Lucas, this is serious!
 Can’t you see she’s upset?”

 Lucas’s expression turned serious as he looked back at Stella.
 “I'm sorry, Stella.
 Are you sure you're okay?”